ebtc-protocol/ebtc/README.md

 - User front-runs it and immediately makes a deposit with `provideToSP()`
 - User earns a profit

 Front-runners could deposit funds to the Stability Pool on the fly (instead of keeping their funds in the pool) and make liquidation gains when they see a pending price update or liquidate transaction.
-They could even borrow the EBTC using a trove as a flash loan.
+They could even borrow the EBTC using a cdp as a flash loan.

-Such flash deposit-liquidations would actually be beneficial (in terms of TCR) to system health and prevent redistributions, since the pool can be filled on the spot to liquidate troves anytime, if only for the length of 1 transaction.
+Such flash deposit-liquidations would actually be beneficial (in terms of TCR) to system health and prevent redistributions, since the pool can be filled on the spot to liquidate cdps anytime, if only for the length of 1 transaction.

-#### Front-running and changing the order of troves as a DoS attack
+#### Front-running and changing the order of cdps as a DoS attack

 *Example sequence:**
--Attacker sees incoming operation(`openLoan()`, `redeemCollateral()`, etc) that would insert a trove to the sorted list -Attacker front-runs with mass openLoan txs
+-Attacker sees incoming operation(`openLoan()`, `redeemCollateral()`, etc) that would insert a cdp to the sorted list -Attacker front-runs with mass openLoan txs
 -Incoming operation becomes more costly - more traversals needed for insertion

-It’s theoretically possible to increase the number of the troves that need to be traversed on-chain.
-That is, an attacker that sees a pending borrower transaction (or redemption or liquidation transaction) could try to increase the number of traversed troves by introducing additional troves on the way.
-However, the number of troves that an attacker can inject before the pending transaction gets mined is limited by the amount of spendable gas.
-Also, the total costs of making the path longer by 1 are significantly higher (gas costs of opening a trove, plus the 0.5% borrowing fee) than the costs of one extra traversal step (simply reading from storage).
-The attacker also needs significant capital on-hand, since the minimum debt for a trove is 2000 EBTC.
+It’s theoretically possible to increase the number of the cdps that need to be traversed on-chain.
+That is, an attacker that sees a pending borrower transaction (or redemption or liquidation transaction) could try to increase the number of traversed cdps by introducing additional cdps on the way.
+However, the number of cdps that an attacker can inject before the pending transaction gets mined is limited by the amount of spendable gas.
+Also, the total costs of making the path longer by 1 are significantly higher (gas costs of opening a cdp, plus the 0.5% borrowing fee) than the costs of one extra traversal step (simply reading from storage).
+The attacker also needs significant capital on-hand, since the minimum debt for a cdp is 2000 EBTC.

-In case of a redemption, the “last” trove affected by the transaction may end up being only partially redeemed from, which means that its ICR will change so that it needs to be reinserted at a different place in the sorted trove list (note that this is not the case for partial liquidations in recovery mode, which preserve the ICR).
+In case of a redemption, the “last” cdp affected by the transaction may end up being only partially redeemed from, which means that its ICR will change so that it needs to be reinserted at a different place in the sorted cdp list (note that this is not the case for partial liquidations in recovery mode, which preserve the ICR).
 A special ICR hint therefore needs to be provided by the transaction sender for that matter, which may become incorrect if another transaction changes the order before the redemption is processed.
-The protocol gracefully handles this by terminating the redemption sequence at the last fully redeemed trove (see [here](https://github.com/liquity/dev#hints-for-redeemcollateral)).
+The protocol gracefully handles this by terminating the redemption sequence at the last fully redeemed cdp (see [here](https://github.com/liquity/dev#hints-for-redeemcollateral)).

-An attacker trying to DoS redemptions could be bypassed by redeeming an amount that exactly corresponds to the debt of the affected trove(s).
+An attacker trying to DoS redemptions could be bypassed by redeeming an amount that exactly corresponds to the debt of the affected cdp(s).

 Finally, this DoS could be avoided if the initial transaction avoids the public gas auction entirely and is sent direct-to-miner, via (for example) Flashbots.